-Identify the top 10 up-and-coming neighborhoods in Ottawa for your real estate purchase.
-We have gathered a list of neighborhoods that are gaining popularity and could become very attractive for first-time buyers who are getting into the real estate market.
+We have identified the top 10 up-and-coming neighborhoods in Ottawa for your real estate purchase and a list of top real estate agents in Ottawa who can help.
+We have gathered a list of neighborhoods that are gaining popularity and are becoming very attractive for first-time buyers who are getting into the real estate market.

 1. The Golden Triangle

 One of the main reasons The Golden Triangle is an ideal location for Ottawa newcomers or young adults is because it is actually quite affordable.
 Most homes are two-storey family homes that were built between the 1980s and 1930s and prices can range anywhere from the mid 700’s to high 900’s.
 But not only is it a great location to find a sturdy and historic family home, it is also home to the the Rideau Canal and the infamous Ottawa City Hall.
 On your days off you can enjoy walking along the water or touring the City Hall.
 In the winter, take the family skating on the 202km long frozen canal that attracts millions of visitors every year, typically from January to early March.
 You will never be bored in this neighborhood, for there are tons of activities for the family and top-rated restaurants and cafés to check out.